nuxt/docs/en/api/components-nuxt-child.md

 ## The activated and deactivated hooks

-When using `keep-alive`, `<nuxt-child/>` will register two additional lifecycle hooks:
+When using `keep-alive` on `<nuxt-child/>`, the children components will register two additional lifecycle hooks:
 [activated](https://vuejs.org/v2/api/#activated) and [deactivated](https://vuejs.org/v2/api/#deactivated).
-These hooks are called on the client side when entering and leaving the child route.
+These hooks are called on the client side when entering and leaving the child component.

 ## Named View